How to Work from Home (11 Not-so-Obvious Tips)

 Here are 11 tips for working from home, that may not be quite as obvious as “own a computer.”

-How to Work from Home: A Beginner’s Guide
+How to Be Productive Working from Home: A Beginner’s Guide

 1) Get Ready for Work Everyday